 Reverse Engineering of Malbolge Programs

 Remark: The original source code of the crackme (without the key) is available on github.
 However, using the original source code feels like cheating.
-Hence we won't take a look at the source.
+Hence, we won't look at the source.

-After we got the disassembled crackme by Malbolge disassembler, we open it with HeLL IDE to debug it.
+After we got the disassembled crackme, we open it with HeLL IDE for debugging.

-When we look at the disassembled code, we see that the program contains a long chain of RNop commands in the .CODE section and a huge area of unused cells in the .DATA section.
-Maybe the unused cells contain the code to print out the success message.
-If this assumption is correct, these cells only seem to be unused, because we were not able to run them during the process of disassembling due to lack of the correct passphrase.
+When looking at the disassembled code, we can see that the program contains a long chain of RNop commands in the .CODE section and a huge area of unused cells in the .DATA section.
+The missing cells may contain the code to print out the success message.
+If our assumption is correct, these cells seem to be unused, just because we didn't execute them during the disassembling process.

-Remark: A later analysis (which won't be described here) shows that the success message is printed out somewhere else.
-The huge amount of ?- cells is a result of the RNop chain, which again is the result of a very poor U_-prefix usage in the original HeLL source of the crackme.
+Remark: A later analysis (which won't be described here) shows that the code for printing out the success message is located somewhere else.
+The huge amount of ?- cells is a result of the RNop chain, which again is the result of a poor U_-prefix usage in the original HeLL source of the crackme.

-Before we start debugging, we should transform the labels of the .CODE-Section into more readible labels by find and replace.
-The MovD-commands are used for program flow, so we don't care about them.
+Before we start debugging, we should transform the labels of the .CODE section into more legible ones using find and replace.
+The MovD commands are used for program flow, so we don't care about them now.
 We are interested in data manipulation, which means Rot and Opr are the most important commands for us.
 The result can be downloaded here: disassembled crackme with improved code labels.

 Now we are ready to start debugging with HeLL IDE.
-When stepping through the program, we see how the welcome message is generated.
-Every single character is loaded by a Rot command and then printed out.
+When stepping through the crackme, we see how the welcome message is generated charatcer by character: every single character is loaded by a Rot command and then printed out.
 Afterwards, the program waits for user input.
-We enter the character 0 at the HeLL IDE's terminal (and press return).
-We should only give the input used during disassembling, because stepping into non-disassembled regions may crash the program or lead to undefined behavior.
+We should provide the same input as used during disassembling, because running into non disassembled regions may crash the program or lead to undefined behavior.
+Thus, we enter the following character into the HeLL IDE's terminal (and press return afterwards).

-After we have given the input to the program, we continue stepping through the program (we do not care about the MovD commands during this process).
-We see that the input character, which is stored in the A register, is written consecutively into two memory cells by the Opr command.
+Then, we can continue stepping through the program (we don't care about the MovD commands during this process).
+We observe that the A register, which holds our user input, is stored into two memory cells one after the other by the Opr command.
 Both cells were initialized with C1 before.
-This is a typical Malbolge programming technique to store the original character into the second cell (see here).
-We label the second cell with "value" (i.e. we change the source code and restart debugging afterwards) and set a breakpoint at that cell.
+This is a typical Malbolge programming technique for storing the original character into the second cell (see here).
+We label the second cell value (i.e. we change the source code and restart debugging afterwards) and set a breakpoint at that cell.
 The label allows us to watch the content of the cell in HeLL IDE.
 Therefore we add [value] to the right side of HeLL IDE.

 When we continue stepping through the program, we observe the following actions: